sergioska/xcrawler/README.md

 ```

-Toolkit parse xml or html source file in trasparent way.
+Toolkit parse xml or html source file in trasparent way; so in setUrl method, the only one parameter can set with an xml or html url.